martinandersson/box-solus-3-budgie/README.md

 all use-cases of this barebones box is to derive yet another box for distribution as implied by the word "base".
 We are building a box.
 Period.</sub>

-## Steps to reproduce
+## Steps to reproduce the distributed box

 ### Create Virtual Machine

 Create a new VM instance.
+Name it `solus-3-budgie`.
 Select type `Linux`, version `Linux 2.6 / 3.x / 4.x (64-bit)`.
 Set memory size to `2048 MB`.

 Notes

-- 2 GB is a "system requirement [...] for an optimal experience"
+- 2 GB of RAM is a "system requirement [...] for an optimal experience"
   <sup>[[source][4]]</sup>.

 ![Create VM][img-01]